TypeScript-Web-Framework/ts-web-framework/README.md

 ##### Lifecycle
 ###### `public` `void|Promise<void>` main()
-Main is like to "constructor".
+IMainController is like to "constructor".
 If you overwride this function on you controller returning a promise, the framework will wait to receive some response from promise like resolve or reject to continue execution with `afterEnter` method.

 ###### `public` `void|Promise<void>` beforeEnter()